Psychotherapy Groups

 How often does the group meet?

 It meets once per week, Wednesdays 5-6:30pm for 11 weeks.
 The Fall session is from September to December, and the Winter session is from January to March.
 Patients can start at any time in the session, and do not need to start at the beginning.
-The current session is running from September 27, 2023-December 13, 2023.
-Will not meet 11/22/2023
+The current session is running from October 2, 2024-December 18, 2024.
+There will be no group on November 27, 2024.

 How long can I participate?